RobertBurrellDonkin/library-management-system/README.md

   discussed in the final section *Available Copies - Compare And Swap*.

 ### API Design Details
+* A reactive design was considered but in the spirit of a Lean Proof of Concept, opted for less complex and less efficient initial approach.
 * The API design
   * generally follows the style of Java collections
   * whilst taking advantage of `Optional` to avoid nulls.